rasigadelab/thd/README.md

     H <- H + t(H)
     colnames(H) <- LETTERS[1:ncol(H)]

-Choose parameters.
+Select parameters.
 Suppose we used 64 markers, each with a substitution rate of 0.001 per marker per year, and we are interested in a timescale of 10 years.